 Some of you may have noticed I have been in the media a bit recently.
 I was featured in a Washington Post associated press article about real estate agents a couple of months ago, which was picked up by MSN, Yahoo, Time, and many other major media outlets.
+If your on to media like me, specially into Instagram then I recommend to buy Instagram views to get more followers.
 I even had to do a photo shoot for the article, which was extremely cool.
 I did not get that media coverage by sitting around and waiting for people to find me.
 In fact, I signed up for a public relations company to learn how to reach reporters and the media.
 Josh Elledge is the head of that company (UpEnd PR) and helps many people get PR and has been mentioned over 2,000 times by the media himself.
 Josh also runs a savings blog and podcast called Savingsangel.com, which has had over 5 million dollars in sales, mostly thanks to media coverage.
 Josh works with real estate investors and real estate agents to gain PR and improve their business.

 Click the green button below to listen to the podcast